fly-apps/smokescreen/README.md

 fly init smokescreen-example --import fly.source.toml
 ```

 Replace `smokescreen-example` with your preferred app name or omit it to have Fly generate a name for you.
 You may be prompted for which organization you want the app to run in.

+Smokescreen runs on port 4750, so the `fly.toml` instructs Fly to redirect incoming traffic from port 10000 to that port.

 To deploy the app, run:

 ```
 fly deploy